Broadband Stakeholder Group: Recent Work

 The BSG has focused on next generation broadband issues since the end of 2006.
-In April 2007 it published 'Pipe Dreams?
+In April 2007, it published 'Pipe Dreams?
 Prospects for next generation broadband in the UK'.
 In June 2008, it published two further reports that built on the themes in Pipe Dreams: 'A Framework for Evaluating the Value of Next Generation Broadband' and 'Models for efficient and effective public sector intervention in next generation broadband access infrastructure'.
-In September 2008 the BSG published 'The costs of deploying fibre-based next generation broadband infrastructure' as an input to the UK government's independent review of next generation broadband in the UK, led by former Cable and Wireless CEO Francesco Caio.
-During this time the BSG has also responded to two Ofcom consultations on next generation broadband regulation, as well as European Commission consultation on the same subject.
+In September 2008, the BSG published 'The costs of deploying fibre-based next generation broadband infrastructure' as an input to the UK government's independent review of next generation broadband in the UK, led by former Cable and Wireless CEO Francesco Caio.
+During this time, the BSG has also responded to two Ofcom consultations on next generation broadband regulation, as well as European Commission consultation on the same subject.

-Its initial position on superfast broadband was that government and the regulator should leave investment in telecommunications infrastructure to the market; since 2009, however, it has worked with governments to ensure the most successful use of funds that have been made available for the deployment of superfast broadband in rural areas.
-It continues to work on issues in this area, through the COTS Project (which seeks to enable the provision of services by large ISPs on alternative access networks) and its work on the application of non-domestic rates to superfast broadband networks in rural areas.
+Its initial position on superfast broadband was that the government and the regulator should leave investment in telecommunications infrastructure to the market; since 2009, however, it has worked with governments to ensure the most successful use of funds that have been made available for the deployment of superfast broadband in rural areas.
+It continues to work on issues in this area through the COTS Project (which seeks to enable the provision of services by large ISPs on alternative access networks) and its work on the application of non-domestic rates to superfast broadband networks in rural areas.

 Its other main area of work is the Open Internet.
-In 2011 BSG facilitated an agreement between ISPs to provide further clarity to consumers on their traffic management policies; this agreement is continuing to develop through its implementation phase.
+In 2011, BSG facilitated an agreement between ISPs to provide further clarity to consumers on their traffic management policies; this agreement is continuing to develop through its implementation phase.
 At the request of the Minister for Communications Ed Vaizey MP, BSG is currently facilitating industry discussions between ISPs and content providers over principles to underpin the Open Internet, reflecting the Internet's value as a platform for innovation, the need for operators to manage the traffic on their networks, and the desire to ensure that the business models of the future for Internet-based services can be allowed to develop.

-The BSG has also continued to be active on online content regulation.
-In early 2008 it facilitated the creation of the 'Audiovisual Content Services Good Practice Principles', a self-regulatory code designed to encourage industry to provide appropriate information regarding audiovisual content, regardless of the platform of delivery.
+The BSG has also continued to be active in online content regulation.
+In early 2008, it facilitated the creation of the 'Audiovisual Content Services Good Practice Principles', a self-regulatory code designed to encourage the industry to provide appropriate information regarding audiovisual content, regardless of the platform of delivery.
 These principles are due to be reviewed in 2009 to examine their effectiveness.
 The BSG has also continued to work on the implementation of the Audiovisual Media Services Directive in the UK.